DMP - Design and Media Production

 DMP 2303 Video Editing (2-2-3)

-The course introduces students to the theory, principles and application of film and video editing techniques.
-It emphasizes aesthetic considerations and technical workflows for both picture and sound editing, covering aspects such as juxtaposition, continuity, montage, sound design, graphics, and color grading.
-Through a combination of practice-based exercises and critical analysis across different genres, students will acquire proficiency in post-production workflows and techniques, enabling them to refine raw footage into compelling, polished video content.
+This course introduces essential elements of film and video editing with an emphasis on aesthetic considerations and technical workflows for both picture and sound editing.
+Covers techniques such as juxtaposition, continuity, montage, sound design, graphics, and color grading.
+Students apply these techniques through practice-based exercises and critical analysis, refining raw footage into polished video content and critique their own work and the work of others.

 Prerequisites: DMD 1133